adazzle/react-data-grid/docs/examples/cell-actions.md

  * A function called for each rendered cell.
 Can be used to render custom cell icons each with corresponding action
  * @param Object column - The column of the rendered cell
  * @param Object row - The row of the rendered cell
+ * @param number rowIdx - The row index of the rendered cell
  * @return Array
  * */
-function getCellActions(column, row) {
+function getCellActions(column, row, rowIdx) {
 ```
-The function is called by react data grid for each cell with a column and row object, you can then create any condition you deem fit and return an array of objects to be rendered
+The function is called by react data grid for each cell with a column object, row object and rowIdx number, you can then create any condition you deem fit and return an array of objects to be rendered

 `[{actionIcon, actionCallback}]` will render an action button